{{flagHref}}

 Frequently Asked Questions

-What is the standard unit for measuring surface roughness?
+What is the standard unit of measurement for surface roughness?

-What is the difference between Ra and Rz in surface roughness?
+What is the difference between Ra and Rz?

 About the author